Brad Henry: Governor of Oklahoma

 Henry was sworn in as Oklahoma's 26th governor on January 13, 2003, with the oath of office being administered by his cousin, federal appeals court judge Robert Harlan Henry.
 As governor, he was a member of the National Governors Association, the Southern Governors' Association, and the Democratic Governors Association.
 He was the president of the Council of State Governments in 2007.

+Henry was generally seen as a moderate Democrat.
+Henry is pro-choice and has vetoed legislation to mandate ultrasound viewings prior to abortion procedures.
+He has a mixed view of racial affirmative action, supporting it in college and graduate schools, but not in hiring for the bureaucracy.
+Henry supports expanding public healthcare and holding HMOs accountable for poor care; however, he also is in favor of upholding the death penalty and is against gun control.
+The governor supports tax cuts for the lower and middle classes and believes in keeping the income tax; he also supports using the "War on Drugs" strategy to combat methamphetamine use within his state.

 Henry made national headlines by giving sanctuary from the controversial redistricting warrant to Texas Democrats in that state's legislature by allowing them to travel across state lines into Oklahoma en masse to deny a quorum for voting on a redistricting plan.
 "Our position is that, without a warrant signed by a judge, we have no authority.
 Even under those circumstances, we are hesitant to get pulled into a Texas political battle.
 If we're going to do battle with Texas, we prefer that it be on the football field," Henry said through his spokesman.

-As a tax-cutting governor, Henry has sought a stance of moderation on most political hot button issues and seemingly has appeal across party lines.
-Henry is pro-choice and has vetoed legislation to mandate ultrasound viewings prior to abortion procedures.
-He has a mixed view of racial affirmative action, supporting it in college and graduate schools, but not in hiring for the bureaucracy.
-Henry supports expanding public healthcare and holding HMOs accountable for poor care; however, he also is in favor of upholding the death penalty and is against gun control.
-The governor supports tax cuts for the lower and middle classes and believes in keeping the income tax; he also supports using the "War on Drugs" strategy to combat methamphetamine use within his state.

 On May 27, 2004, Governor Brad Henry issued Executive Order 04-21, which created the Governor's Ethnic American Advisory Council.
 The Ethnic American Advisory Council then published an English translation of the Quran embossed with the Oklahoma State seal which was then distributed to 149 Oklahoma state legislators.
 There were 35 lawmakers who declined to accept the copy of the Quran that they were offered.
 After refusing the copy of the Quran, Republican State Representative Rex Duncan wrote a letter to his colleagues explaining, "Most Oklahomans do not endorse the idea of killing innocent women and children in the name of ideology."
-Further, Duncan said during a TV interview "I think it was inappropriate that they used a state centennial seal on a religious item."